Towards the analytic theory of Potential Energy Curves for diatomic molecules. Studying He${}_2^+$ and LiH diatomics as illustration: Molecular ion H e as the example

-Even though the simple analytic approximation~\re{eq14} predicts reasonably correct the position and the depth of the minima for both states, comparison with results by \cite{AH:1991} reveals a significant deviation at $R <1.5$~a.u. for the excited state $A^2 \Si_g^+$ as can be seen in Table~\ref{tt1} as well as a small deviation for the ground state $X^2 \Si_u^+$, see ~\cite{TPA:2012}.
-PEC for the state $A^2 \Si_g^+$ displays irregularity at small $0.5 \lesssim R \lesssim 1.5$\,a.u. which can be attributed to a quasi-crossing with the next $\Si_g$ excited state.
-Interestingly, the patterns of irregularity presented in \cite{AH:1991} and in (24) are similar qualitatively.
-Since, the irregularity occurs for energies much above the threshold energy $E(He) + E(He^+)$, it should not bring much influence to the rovibrational spectra.
+As it is seen in Table~\ref{tt1} even though the simple analytic approximation~\re{eq14} predicts reasonably correct the position and the depth of the minima for both states, comparison with results by~\cite{AH:1991} reveals at $R <1.5$~a.u. a significant deviation for the excited state $A^2 \Si_g^+$ as well as a small insignificant deviation for the ground state $X^2 \Si_u^+$, see~\cite{TPA-HELIUM:2012}.
+For the state $A^2 \Si_g^+$ the PEC displays irregularity at $0.5 \lesssim R \lesssim 1.5$\,a.u. which can be attributed to a quasi-crossing with the next $\Si_g$ excited state.
+Interestingly, the pattern of irregularity presented in~\cite{AH:1991} and in (\ref{eq14}) are similar qualitatively, see Fig.~\ref{fpotC}.
+Note that the irregularity occurs for energies much above the threshold energy $E(He) + E(He^+)$, it should not bring much influence to the rovibrational spectra.

-Surprisingly, for $X^2 \Si_u^+$ state fit \re{eq14} also predicts a certain irregularity in the domain of $0.9 \lesssim R \lesssim 1.5$\,a.u. as it can be seen in Fig.~\ref{fpotC}: Numerical data from \cite{TPA:2012} deviate from our analytic curve as well as one from \cite{AH:1991} in this domain.
-In this domain our curve is based on perturbative expansion of the energy at small $R$, which usually does not know about singularities related to the quasi-crossings unlike the convergent expansion at large $R$.
-Hence, this deviation can be attributed to quasi-crossings but situated far away from real $R$ axis.
+Surprisingly, for $X^2 \Si_u^+$ state fit \re{eq14} also predicts a certain irregularity in the domain of $0.9 \lesssim R \lesssim 1.5$\,a.u. as it can be seen in Fig.~\ref{fpotC}: Numerical data from \cite{TPA-HELIUM:2012} deviate from our analytic curve as well as from one obtained in \cite{AH:1991} in this domain.
 Since it is relatively small and is situated far above the threshold energy we do not expect much influence to the rovibrational spectra.
 Subsequent calculations confirm this prediction, see below.